 Don’t be the turkey injured in the Turkey Bowl

-Little did President Abraham Lincoln know in 1863 that by declaring the fourth Thursday of every November officially a national day of Thanksgiving he also would be starting the tradition of the Turkey Bowl just a mere six years later.
+Little did President Abraham Lincoln know in 1863 that by declaring the fourth Thursday of every November officially a national day of Thanksgiving he also would be starting another tradition just a mere six years later—the Turkey Bowl.

 Originally, a reference for college games played on Thanksgiving; the Turkey Bowl through the years also has included professional and amateur games.
 Today, the moniker is probably most commonly associated with neighborhood games played Thanksgiving day by former athletes and friends—most of who are no longer in the shape they once were making them more susceptible to injury.

 The most common injuries are strains or pulled muscles—hamstring, quadriceps, groin and calf.
-These injuries often can be prevented with a good warm-up that includes dynamic stretching and some running.
-(If you need a good warm-up program, visit Dr. Chudik’s foundation website http://www.otrfund.org/sports-performance-programs for a sport-specific injury prevention and conditioning program developed by Dr. Chudik and his sports performance team.
-For some basic warm-up exercises, consider these before practice and the game.
+These injuries often can be prevented with a good warm up that includes dynamic stretching and some running.
+If you need a good warm-up program, click to download a program you can use before practice and the game that was created by Dr. Chudik and the health performance team from his nonprofit foundation, the Orthopaedic Surgery and Sports Medicne Teaching and Research Foundation.

 Also, remember the R.I.C.E protocol for pulled or strained muscles, which stands for Rest, Ice, Compression and Elevation.
 In addition, non-steroidal anti-inflammatory medication such as ibuprofen can help provide pain relief.

-Although muscle strains are common following Turkey Bowl games, Dr. Chudik also sees and treats more serious game injuries.
-These include shoulder dislocations, separated shoulders, anterior cruciate ligament tears, quadriceps, patellar and Achilles tendon ruptures, and hand and ankle fractures.
+Although muscle strains are common following Turkey Bowl games, as a sports medicine specialist, Dr. Chudik sees and treats more serious game injuries.
+These include shoulder dislocations, separated shoulders, anterior cruciate ligament (ACL) tears, quadriceps, patellar and Achilles tendon ruptures, and hand and ankle fractures.
 So remember to play smart and in control.
 It is no fun being injured.
 If you are injured, it is better to be evaluated early as neglected injuries can become difficult to treat.

 Some other recommendations to consider before that friendly game, especially if you do not exercise regularly are: